 There are two things that I have yet to figure out when it comes to taking what I consider to be decent photos.
 The first, my dear, is how to properly photograph anything on a square plate.
 I cannot for the life of me find the right angle or set up for a square plate.
-I photographed the recipe for day 5, Newfoundland Five Star Cookie Bars, on a square plate.
-I think I managed to get a few good shots.
+The recipe for day 5, the Newfoundland Five Star Cookie Bars, were on a square plate.
+Some of the shots were good enough, but not all.

 I know a fellow blogger, Whitney, over at That Square Plate, who has mastered food photography on square plates.
-I can look at her photos for days and think I’ve got it down, but my photos never seem to quite make my happy.
+She has got it down!
+My photos never seem to quite make me happy.